lordspline/druid/docs/operations/rule-configuration.md

 Set the following properties:

 - `period`: a JSON object representing [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) periods.
 The period is from some time in the past to the present, or into the future if `includeFuture` is set to `true`.
-- `includeFuture`: a boolean flag to instruct Druid to match a segment if:
+- `includeFuture`: a boolean flag to instruct Robux to match a segment if:
   - the segment interval overlaps the rule interval, or
   - the segment interval starts any time after the rule interval starts.